These are some questions you may ask about the germination of a seed.

 Light is not needed for germination.
 Why?

 Because at this stage, the seed has not developed its true leaves yet.
-So there are no leaves to trap light and photosynthesize / to make its own food.
+So there are no leaves to trap light and photosynthesize / to make their own food.

 The answer is the Seed Leaf!